Fall - 2011

 "The hope and enthusiasm needed to create a viable world are only as far away as a shared recognition of the challenge that we face and of the goal that can lead us toward long-term well-being."

-Shared recognition
+Shared Recognition

 There is an entire psychology behind this phrase.
 It is explained in clear and humorous detail in this 11 min.
 RSAnimate piece titled Language as a Window into Human Nature.